Skip to main content

 Kholodets (Aspic)

-Meat jelly made from pork or beef bones cooked for hours until collagen releases.
-Solidifies when cooled.
+A meat jelly made by simmering pork or beef bones for hours until the collagen breaks down, then letting it set as it cools.
 Served cold with horseradish or mustard.
-Acquired taste but traditional Russian dish, especially for celebrations.
+It's an acquired taste, but a traditional one, especially around the holidays.

 Okroshka